James-WS-McCullough/daily-architect-wisdom/README.md

 ## 📚 Content Attribution

-All articles are sourced from **"97 Things Every Programmer Should Know"**, a collaborative book featuring insights from experienced programmers and software development experts.
+All articles are sourced from **"97 Things Every Software Architect Should Know"**, a collaborative book featuring insights from experienced software architects and industry experts.
 We gratefully acknowledge and credit the original authors and contributors for their valuable wisdom.

 ---

-*Daily wisdom for the developer's journey* ✨
+*Daily wisdom for the architect's journey* 🏛️